Solving particle-antiparticle and cosmological constant problems: Particles and antiparticles in standard quantum theory

-Standard particle theories are based on Poincare symmetry, and here the concepts of particles and antiparticles are considered from the point of view of two approaches which we call ApproachA and ApproachB.
+Standard particle theories are based on Poincare symmetry, and here the concepts of particles and antiparticles are considered from the point of view of two approaches which we call Approach A and Approach B. We first recall the basic known facts about IRs of the Poincare algebra.
+Their classification has been first given by Wigner \cite{Wigner} and then repeated by many authors (see e.g., \cite{Novozh}).

+We denote $E=P^0$ the energy operator and ${\bf P}=(P^1,P^2,P^3)$ the spatial momentum operator.
+Then $W=E^2-{\bf P}^2$ is the Casimir operator of the Poincare algebra, i.e., it commutes with all operators of the algebra.
+As follows from the Schur lemma, $W$ has only one eigenvalue in every IR.
+We will not consider tachyons and then this eigenvalue is $\geq 0$ and can be denoted $m^2$ where $m\geq 0$ is called the particle mass.
+We will consider massive IRs where $m>0$ and the case $m=0$ will be mentioned below.

+Let $p$ be the particle four-momentum such that $p^2=(p^0)^2-{\bf p}^2=m^2$.
+We denote $v=p/m$ the particle four-velocity such that $v^2=1$.
+Then $v_0^2=1+{\bf v}^2$ and we will always choose $v_0$ such that $v_0\geq 1$.
+Let $d\rho({\bf v})=d^3{\bf v}/v_0$ be Lorentz invariant volume element on the Lorentz hyperboloid.
+If $s$ is the spin of the particle under consideration, then we use $||...||$ to denote the norm in the space of unitary IR of the group SU(2) with the spin $s$.
+Then the space of a self-adjoned IR of the Poincare algebra is the space of functions $f({\bf v})$ on the Lorentz hyperboloid with the range in the space of IR of the group SU(2) with the spin $s$ and such that